Imrul2322/Data-Wrangling-and-Extract-information-using-Python-and-SQL/README.md

 # Data Wrangling, Extract Information and Visualization from Sales Raw Data - Python, SQL, Tableau

 ## Summary
-Worked with a data which needed data wrangling to extract useful information.
-Created relational database with tables using different information like countries, regions, customers, products and orders.
-For each category (e.g. Country), extracted total amount of sales and recommended which products, countries and regions are ahead in sales.
+I worked with data that required data wrangling to retrieve information that was useful. created a relational database with tables employing several pieces of data, including nations, regions, clients, goods, and orders.
+Identify the top-selling items, nations, and regions for each category (for example, Country) based on the total quantity of sales.

 ## Data Preparation